 Technische Universität Darmstadt is pleased to announce that nomination is now open for the International Summer School 2018: German Engineering and Language.

 The main objective of the Summer School is to introduce students to German Engineering and to enable them to gain experiences in diverse research fields of engineering.

 The Summer School 2018 German Engineering and Language is supported by

 The four-week International Summer School Programme consists of three components:

 1. Engineering Courses and Workshops

-These courses are designed to introduce German Engineering through the use of workshops and group projects surrounding themes of: Automotive Engineering, Aerospace Engineering, Mechatronic and Production Technology.
+These courses are designed to introduce German Engineering through the use of workshops and group projects surrounding themes of: Automotive Engineering, Aeronautical Engineering, Mechatronic and Production Technology.